Flooding advice and support

 - flood protection - landowners are responsible for this and insurance of their land and property

 - flood risk management - as a planning authority we have taken steps to reduce the risk of flooding of non-agricultural land.
 We also promote flood protection schemes, assess and maintain watercourses

-- Rubbish dumped in rivers and burns can make flooding worse
+- rubbish dumped in rivers and burns can make flooding worse - you can report fly-tipping online

 What happens after severe flooding?

 If there is severe flooding we work with the police and fire and rescue services.
 Afterwards we will co-ordinate reception centres for people evacuated from their homes and arrange temporary accommodation if needed.

 In Scotland, a number of other agencies are involved in flood risk management and dealing with floods when they happen.
 The Scottish Government sets policies at national level.

 There is also the Scottish Flood Forum.
 This community-based organisation supports and represents those affected by or at risk of flooding.